-F. THE TRUTH BEGINS TO BE REVEALED: GENESIS GLOBAL CAPITAL SUSPENDS REDEMPTIONS CAUSING INVESTOR LOSSES AND MISREPRESENTS THE REASON.
+E. THE TRUTH BEGINS TO BE REVEALED: GENESIS GLOBAL CAPITAL SUSPENDS REDEMPTIONS CAUSING INVESTOR LOSSES AND MISREPRESENTS THE REASON.

-288. On November 16, 2022, Genesis Global Capital announced, via Twitter, that Genesis Global Capital would not permit further redemptions or new loan originations due to withdrawal requests exceeding Genesis Global Capital's liquidity:
+404. On November 16, 2022, Genesis Global Capital announced, via Twitter, that Genesis Global Capital would not permit further redemptions or new loan originations due to withdrawal requests exceeding Genesis Global Capital's liquidity, and the undisclosed material negative risks of Genesis' true financial condition that the Exchange Act Defendants concealed since June 2022 began to be revealed: